 5. Strong Job Opportunities

 The demand for professional hair care services has been growing, which may lead to a growing number of job opportunities.
-In fact, during the decade between 2014 and 2024, new cosmetology jobs could grow in number by 10 percent.3 When you factor in things like existing cosmetology workers retiring or changing careers, more than 212,000 total job openings could become available over that period.4
+In fact, during the decade between 2016 and 2026, new cosmetology jobs could grow in number by 13 percent.3 When you factor in things like existing cosmetology workers retiring or changing careers, about 92,500 total job openings could become available each year over that period.4

 Salons and spas are the most traditional settings for hair stylists, but many other options exist as well.
 For example, some people set up their own home-based shops.
 Others offer mobile services and travel for weddings, fashion shows, and movie and TV productions.
 And, if you complete a full cosmetology program, you can offer additional services related to skin and nail care, which can lead to even more employment options.

 Whatever you choose to do, you could enjoy a great deal of job security since there's a high demand for cosmetologists and hair stylists across the country.